Code-Nat/Database-2019A-II/02_MySql/03_sp and functions/02_Stored Procedure.md

     * EXIT : the execution of the enclosing code block, where the handler is declared, terminates.
 * The  condition_value specifies a particular condition or a class of conditions that activate the handler.
 The  condition_value accepts one of the following values:
     * A MySQL error code.
     * A standard SQLSTATE value.
 Or it can be an SQLWARNING , NOTFOUND or SQLEXCEPTION condition, which is shorthand for the class of SQLSTATE values.
-The NOTFOUND condition is used for a cursor or  SELECT INTO variable_list statement.
     * A named condition associated with either a MySQL error code or SQLSTATE value.
 * The statement could be a simple statement or a compound statement enclosing by the BEGIN and END keywords.